kburns/mesa_conda_recipes/README.md

 The installation was failing on testing mtx with a comparison error.
 To avoid, I'm just going to try moving towards homebrew compilers rather than keep working on the overlapping clang/gcc/gfortran issues from conda on mac.

+### GCC  7 vs 8

+Compiling with GCC 8.3 from homebrew yields various array-bounds, do-subscript, stringop-overflow warnings.
+Removing `-Werror` will prevent these from halting the installation.
+The installation then seems to complete and the tests seem to pass, but the code segfaults upon running the tutorial model.

+Comping with GCC 7.3 eliminates the warnings and allows compilation to complete with the `-Werror` flag, but the same segfault still occurs.
+I'm going to the 11035 prelease to see if that works with GCC > 7.2, since it also seems to be better supported by pyMesa.